Okay, here we go. Let's start with the basics.

 - End of story.

-Anybody who tells you it's more complicated than that is lying.
+Anybody who tells you it's more complicated is lying.

 Now, how to cook something good: marinara sauce.